Nikolhun/Eyetracking/README.md

 # Eyetracking
 Eye movement tracking using the Raspberry Pi platform.

-Run "program.py" for runing the program.
+Run "program.py" for running the program.

 These ".py" scripts works with webcamera so far.